Aging in Place: What To Look For in a Senior-Friendly Home in Mississauga

 Part of the draw of aging in place is being able to enjoy all the comforts of home, including the outdoors.
 Look for a home with an easily accessible outdoor area with no stairs, large steps or difficult obstacles, like thresholds.

 If you’re a senior wanting to stay in your current house or find a new home to age in place, an Accredited Senior Agent is a great resource to tap into.
 We are specially trained in understanding the needs of mature buyers and sellers and have a network of transition experts to help you make the right move.

-To learn more, contact Deborah Clerk, Real Estate Sales Representative and Accredited Senior Agent (ASA) at Keller Williams Realty Solutions, Brokerage, in Mississauga, Ontario, to discuss your options
+To learn more, contact Deborah Clerk, Real Estate Sales Representative and Accredited Senior Agent (ASA) at Keller Williams Real Estate Associates, Brokerage, in Mississauga, Ontario, to discuss your options